hyoshioka0128/Devices-docs/surface/authorized-service-providers.md

 # Surface repair by Microsoft authorized service providers

-As part of our commitment to superior service and support, we're continuing to expand our network of authorized service providers (ASPs).
-ASPs work closely with Microsoft to help resolve issues that might occur with your Microsoft devices.
-ASPs perform repairs on behalf of Microsoft, have direct access to Microsoft support, and use genuine Microsoft parts.
+We're committed to delivering exceptional service and support by continuously expanding our network of authorized service providers (ASPs).
+These trusted partners work directly with Microsoft to resolve issues with your Microsoft devices.
+All ASPs perform repairs on Microsoft’s behalf, have direct access to Microsoft support, and use genuine Microsoft parts to ensure quality and reliability.

+## How it works

+Depending on your needs, ASP technicians provide one of the following services:

+- **Onsite repair:** A skilled technician will come to your location to evaluate and repair the device, minimizing downtime.
+- **Depot repair:** The ASP collects the device and transports it to their repair center, where it is thoroughly inspected and repaired by an expert technician.
+Once the repair is complete, the device is returned to your location.

 ## Global ASP network

 The growing ASP network consists of more than 160 locations.
 Select your region to explore available ASPs:

 <details>